rust-lang/surveys/surveys/notes/survey-platforms.md

 # Survey Platform

-The survey platform we use is ???.
+The survey platform we use is [SurveyHero](https://www.surveyhero.com) with a Business subscription.

 ## Functionality